 Earn your master’s degree in information technology with a specialization in information assurance while building skills to stand out in the fast-growing fields of information assurance and cybersecurity.

-The graduate specialization in information assurance will provide you a practical understanding of the principles of data protection, cybersecurity, and computer forensics.
+The graduate specialization in information assurance will provide you with a practical understanding of the principles of data protection, cybersecurity, and computer forensics.
 Perfect for midcareer professionals or career changers, the information assurance specialization offers sought-after skills in network and Internet security, intrusion detection and prevention, and cryptology while also strengthening your core IT knowledge and project management abilities.

 About the Information Assurance Specialization